-Traditionally, the best flat tow vehicles are rear wheel drive with manual transmission, or a four-wheel drive with a manual transfer case that can be placed in neutral.
+Traditionally, the best vehicles to flat tow behind a motorhome are rear wheel drive with a manual transmission, or a four-wheel drive with a manual transfer case that can be placed in neutral.
 Although most vehicles can be towed it’s important to refer to the owner’s manual to determine if it can be flat towed with a tow bar or if you need to use a trailer or dolly, as well as any towing restrictions.
 See Table 1 at the end of this article for the most popular tow vehicles rated by “Roadmaster Inc. Top Bracket” sales and compatibility.
 Some automatic transmission vehicles are towable but compared to standard transmission vehicles the percentage is quite small, and again your owner’s manual is the best resource for your vehicles towability.
 Why do you have to worry about what the manual says?
 What harm can it do to tow my car anyway?
 Lot’s, and especially to the transmission, which is expensive to rebuild or replace.
 The transmission is the most critical component because not all transmissions are properly lubricated without the vehicle running.
 A vehicle that does not lubricate the transmission will require a lube pump to be installed prior to towing, which generally requires a professional and is expensive.
 Again, tow dollies and trailers are options for vehicles that cannot be flat towed, but they both add a piece of equipment that must be stored when you reach your destination.
 This equipment also adds weight to your overall combined vehicle weight rating.
 These factors coupled with the ease of use make the tow bar the most popular towing accessory.
 For the motorhome that is doing the towing, refer to the motorhome manufacturer's designated tow rating (see below).

 You could find yourself in a situation that will void your warranty.
 Read up on the laws of the states you will be traveling in as well.
 Almost all states have rules about overall length and the need for supplemental braking for the towed car.